Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET suppliers

 It returns a list of your suppliers.
 The suppliers are returned sorted by creation date, with the most recent suppliers appearing first.
-You can specify filters as query parameters to narrow down your search.
 The list of suppliers returned is paginated (50 per 50): to call the 50 next items in the list, call the route with the `next_token` query parameter.

 ```shell
 curl --location 'https://api.ezus.app/suppliers' \